 The prior results have shown that alumina, including bauxite mining, transport and alumina refining, is the second highest contributor in all categories, except ODP.
 The choice of aluminium supplier is therefore very relevant to the overall result.
-With 901 kg CO2eq per ton, ATA alumina performs significantly better in terms of GWP100 than Souh32 alumina (1379 kg CO2eq) and IAI GLO average alumina (1289 kg CO2eq).
-The resulting EGA alumina supply mix therefore has a GWP100 of 1113 kg CO2eq per ton of alumina.
+With 772 kg CO2eq per ton, ATA alumina, including GAC bauxite and bauxite transport, performs significantly better in terms of GWP100 than Souh32 alumina (1379 kg CO2eq) and IAI GLO average alumina (1289 kg CO2eq).
+The resulting EGA alumina supply mix therefore has a GWP100 of 1051 kg CO2eq per ton of alumina.
 However, it is important to note that GWP is not the only category that should be considered when selecting suppliers in order to avoid trade-offs.